teampoltergeist/poltergeist/README.md

 You can grab screenshots of the page at any point by calling `save_screenshot('/path/to/file.png')` (this works the same way as the PhantomJS render feature, so you can specify other extensions like `.pdf`, `.gif`, etc.)
+Just in case you render pdf it's might be worth to set `driver.paper_size=` with settings provided by PhantomJS in [here](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#wiki-webpage-paperSize)

 By default, only the viewport will be rendered (the part of the page that is in view).
 To render the entire page, use `save_screenshot('/path/to/file.png', :full => true)`.

 You also have an ability to render selected element.
 Pass option `selector` with any valid element selector to make a screenshot bounded by that element